diequies/100daysofdata/README.md

 ---

+### **Days 93 of #100DaysOfData Challenge**

+Two main items to highliht today, the kick-off of *Omdena* project and finishing the book *Machine Learning Yearning*.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+The kick-off meeting with CeretAI happened today, most of anything I am amazed to see how clear their problem statement is.
+Also, there are many more collaborators and more experienced.
+The deliverable of the project is to create an algorithm that can detect people and its ethnicity in broadcasting videos with at least a 95% of accuracy.
+As first day of the challenge I am very happy with what I've seen, now we have to gather as much information as we can.
+2. **Book**: [Machine Learning Yearning](https://github.com/ajaymache/machine-learning-yearning).
+Just finished the book, it is quite short and it goes to the point quite directly.
+The book tries to explain how to approach machine learning projects, showing the most likely problems you may encounter.
+And what is more important, it speaks about strategies to tackle them.
+At the end it is a reference book that I am sure I will consult in the future but also gave good insights.

+---

 ### **Days 92 of #100DaysOfData Challenge**

 As the new challenge from *Omdena* will be using *DAGsHub* instead of *GitHub*, I spent most of the time learning and setting up an account there.